Ankita-Kumari-ar/wordcountproject/README.md

 # wordcountproject
-This is a simple django project to count number of words in a text.T
+This is a simple django project to count number of words in a text.

 The user will type the text in the input field box and it will return number of words .